StijnHoeks/wafs/README.md

 Usage with mouse/trackpad.

 ## Whishlist
+Currently it's only possible to filter rendered items.
+What i'd like to add is a function to make a custom api call based on the input of the user.
-Expand, expand, expand!
-Giving the user access to a ton of data instead of 25 images with two parameters (id and camera used).
+For the rest: epand, expand, expand!
+Giving the user access to more data instead of 25 images with two parameters (id and camera used).

 ## Sources
 www.stackoverflow.com